-Given agents objective functions [7] and [8], Firm's optimal choice is not equal to Destination manager's optimal choice and this situation generates a policy problem.
-To face this policy problem, we compare three different possible policies: (i) laissez faire policy, where the Destination manager allows the Firm to freely choose; (ii) taxation of investment in second homes by levying a tax on second homes, which needs to be high enough to reverse the profitability for the Firm to build hotels instead of second homes21; (iii) de-taxation policy, consisting of taxation of investment in second homes together with a temporary tax exemption on a share of reinvested profits.
+Given agents' objective functions [7] and [8], Firm's optimal choice does not overlap with Destination manager's preference and this situation generates a policy problem.
+To face this policy problem, we compare three different possible policies: (i) laissez faire policy, where Destination manager allows Firm to freely choose; (ii) taxation of investment in second homes by levying a tax on second homes, which needs to be high enough to reverse the profitability for Firm to build hotels instead of second homes17; (iii) de-taxation policy, consisting of taxation of investment in hotels together with a temporary tax exemption on a share of reinvested profits in second homes.

-Through the third policy (temporary tax exemption regime), the Destination manager levies a limited tax on second homes and gives the Firm the freedom to build either second homes or hotels, in exchange for its commitment to reinvest (into the tourism destination) the profits from building and selling second homes.
+Through the third policy (temporary tax exemption regime), Destination manager levies a limited tax on second homes and gives Firm the freedom to build either second homes or hotels, in exchange for its commitment to reinvest the profits from building second homes into the destination.
 We shall show that this de-taxation policy represents a compromise solution between agents, since it yields an equilibrium with x, y > 0.
-However, before analyzing the compromise solutions, to better show the clash of interests between agents, we define the conflict solutions as benchmark against which to compare other solutions.
+However, before analyzing the compromise solution, to better show the clash of interests between agents, we define the conflict solutions as benchmark against which to compare other solutions.

-The Destination manager makes her optimal choice according to the following maximization problem:
+Destination manager makes her optimal choice according to the following maximization problem:

-$$\max{x,y} P{x}(x, y) = a{x}(S - s) + dx + by$$
+$$\max{x,y} P_X(x, y) = a_X(S - s) + dx + by$$

 s.t. $s = x + y \le S$; $x, y, s \ge 0$

 [9]